arnowelzel/AlphaClock/README.md

 - LIGHT - store the selected brightness.
 - EXIT - will leave the menu and return to time display.

-Note: to exit any of the settings without changing anything, press the reset button.

 ## Schematics

 Schematics are included as PDF.
 A PCB as KiCad project may follow in the future.